flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210305-pentagon-press-sec-john-kirby-on-a-rocket-attack-at-a-u-s-base-that-led-to-the-cardiac/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    "Let's let our Iraqi partners investigate this, see what they learn, and then if a response is warranted, I think we have shown clearly ... that we won't shy away from that.
-But we're just not there yet."
+    Let's let our Iraqi partners investigate this, see what they learn, and then if a response is warranted, I think we have shown clearly ... that we won't shy away from that.
+But we're just not there yet.

 ---
 No group has taken responsibility for the attack that happened in the early morning Wednesday March 3.